ruslianwar/astro-paper/src/content/blog/astro-paper-3.md

 Here are some benefits of using SSGs that were important to me when I was choosing between a website builder and a SSG:

-Access to my content at all times in a convenient format.
+* **Access to my content at all times in a convenient format**.
 Many website builders offer an easy drag and drop interface, but it might be difficult to transfer the content of your website from one platform to another and preserve the original formatting including images, text formatting, links, etc. It was also not clear what happens to my content if a website builder ceases to exist at some point.
 With an SSG all my images and posts (in human-readable Markdown format) are saved locally on my computer, and I can always move them to another platform, if needed.
-Fast load times.
+* **Fast load times**.
 Every time you request a page of a traditionally built website, it is built and loaded after the request is submitted.
 That might result in longer loading times.
 As I mentioned earlier, SSGs serve pre-built pages that significantly reduces the load time, even for content-heavy websites.
-Security.
+* **Security**.
 As the infrastructure for serving a static website is simplified compared to a traditionally built website, there are fewer parts involved in building and serving it.
 Therefore, there are fewer ways for malicious attacks to be executed.

 Of course, it is important to remember that since the stages of generating the website’s pages and publishing them are separate when using a SSG, managing a static website requires more technical knowledge compared to a drag-and-drop website builder.
 If you are not afraid of learning the basics of HTML, CSS, and JavaScript, and working with the command line, I’d encourage you to give SSGs a try.